OpenNews/srccon/session_proposal_guide.md

 ## How to Plan a Session That Works

 SRCCON is a genuinely participatory event, and it's hard to participate in a session that's mostly lecture with a few minutes for discussion.
 It's great to start thinking about the format for your session now, and include detail in your proposal.
 It's totally OK if you plan to set up a session with an intro and a few slides, or to use examples throughout to support learning, but we do look for pitches that include real interactivity.

-Our final program will include both conversational sessions, where people can dig into questions or problems in a way they can't at larger conferences, and technical sessions, where people share specific expertise and participants leave with a new skill.
+Our final program will include conversational sessions, where people can dig into questions or problems in a way they can't at larger conferences, as well as technical sessions, where people share specific expertise and participants leave with a new skill.
 Outstanding session formats in previous years have included:

 * design exercises
 * roundtable conversations